darkobits/nr/README.md

 > _tl;dr Modern task runners don't need plugin systems._

-When tools like Grunt and Gulp were conceived, it was common to build JavaScript projects by manually streaming source files from one tool to another, each performing some specific modification before writing the resulting set of files to an adjacent directory for distribution.
+When tools like Grunt and Gulp were conceived, it was common to build JavaScript projects by explicitly streaming source files from one tool to another, each performing some specific modification before writing the resulting set of files to an adjacent directory for distribution.